lauracubitt/HCR_probe_design/README.md

 Output:

-"Output" folder contains fasta file with 52 base reverse complement binding region for the probe "Final" folder contains fasta files with final probes, with the HCR appended sequences
+"Output" folder contains fasta file with 52 base reverse complement binding region for the probe.
+"Final" folder contains fasta files with final probes, with the HCR appended sequences.